What is Hypnosis?

 No. I will not diagnose or treat any physical or mental health problems.
 I will never suggest that you discontinue any prescribed treatment or medications.

-If you need to be treated for a mental health condition and are appropriate, I may be able to work with you through the proper channel at the New Ulm Medical Center.
+If you need to be treated for a mental health condition I would provide you with the proper referral.
 We would discuss this option during the free consultation.

 Who is hypnosis for?